 Benefit Description You pay Inpatient hospital (cont.)
-Take-home items: • Medical supplies, appliances, and equipment; and any covered items billed by a hospital for use at home PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 35% of the Plan allowance (calendar year deductible applies) Not covered: All charges • Any part of a hospital admission that is not medically necessary (See Section 10.
+Take-home items:Medical supplies, appliances, and equipment; and any covered items billed by a hospital for use at home PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 35% of the Plan allowance (calendar year deductible applies) Not covered: • Any part of a hospital admission that is not medically necessary (See Section 10.
 Definitions Medical Necessity), such as subacute care, long term care, long term acute care, intermediate care, or when you do not need acute hospital inpatient care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
-In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting. • Custodial care; see Section 10.
-Definitions Custodial care Non-covered facilities, such as nursing homes, extended care facilities, and schools Personal comfort items, such as telephone, television, barber services, guest meals and beds Private nursing care Outpatient hospital or ambulatory surgical center Services and supplies, such as: Operating, recovery, and other treatment rooms Prescribed drugs and medicines Diagnostic laboratory tests, x-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Physical, occupational, and speech therapy (when surgery performed on the same day) Note: When surgery is not performed on the same day, see Section 5(a).
+In this event, we pay All charges benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting. • Custodial care; see Section 10.
+Definitions Custodial care Non-covered facilities, such as nursing homes, extended care facilities, and schools • Personal comfort items, such as telephone, television, barber services, guest meals and beds • Private nursing care Hospital admission for gender reassignment surgery Outpatient hospital or ambulatory surgical center Services and supplies, such as: PPO: 15% of the Plan allowance (calendar year deductible • Operating, recovery, and other treatment rooms applies) Prescribed drugs and medicines Non-PPO: 35% of the Plan allowance and the difference, if any, • Diagnostic laboratory tests, x-rays, and pathology services between our allowance and the billed amount (calendar year deductible applies) Administration of blood, blood plasma, and other biologicals • Blood and blood plasma, if not donated or replaced • Dressings, splints, casts, and sterile tray services Medical supplies, including oxygen Anesthetics and anesthesia service Physical, occupational, and speech therapy (when surgery performed on the same day) Note: When surgery is not performed on the same day, see Section 5(a).
 Physical, occupational, and speech therapies for coverage of these therapies.
-PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 35% of the Plan allowance and the difference, if any, between our allowance and the billed amount (calendar year deductible applies)